flandrade/flandrade.github.io/_posts/2015-07-24-problem-evaluating-interactive-segmentation.md

   Despite some significant advances and extensive research, the selection of interactive segmentation algorithms is still a challenging task because people incorporate some semantic considerations that lead to more than one acceptable solution.
+meta_description:
+  Evaluating segmentation algorithms is a challenging task because people incorporate some semantic considerations
 categories: research
 tags: [segmentation, english, research, evaluation]
 ---